IBM/ibm-spectrum-scale-csi/README.md

 This project contains an ansible-based operator to run and manage the deployment of the IBM Spectrum Scale CSI Driver.

+If you are looking to deploy released versions of the IBM Spectrum Scale CSI Operator, consider starting at:

+  * OpenShift - Under Operator -> OperatorHub in the OpenShift Console, search 'IBM Spectrum Scale CSI" and install
+  * Kubernetes -  See the project on [OperatorHub.io - ibm-spectrum-scale-csi-operator](https://operatorhub.io/operator/ibm-spectrum-scale-csi-operator)

 ## Report Bugs

 To file issues, suggestions, new features, etc., Open an [Issue](https://github.com/IBM/ibm-spectrum-scale-csi/issues).